Building Scalable Video Understanding Benchmarks through Sports: Generating the dataset with

 \subsection{\lcric: Statistics and Dataset Splits}

-{\textbf{Statistics}} The dataset currently includes $1008$ hours of cricket match videos across $131$ unique matches (average length of 7.5 hours), along with $61957$ ball-by-ball annotations.
-All the videos are preprocessed with a resolution of 360p and we will provide links to the source videos, which are of a higher resolution.
+{\textbf{Statistics.}} \lcric currently includes $1008$ hours of cricket match videos across $131$ unique matches (average length of 7.5 hours), along with $61957$ ball-by-ball annotations.
+All the videos are preprocessed at a resolution of 360p and we provide links to the source videos of higher resolution.

-{\textbf{Dataset splits}} To effectively test generalization, we split all the matches in \lcric into train, validation and test splits and ensure a `60:20:20' ratio of the number of hours in each split.
-Due to a limited computational budget, we present ablations on a subset of \lcric and refer to this as \lcricm, which has around 420 hours of labelled Cricket matches, and therefore enables us to train ablations experiments in a shorter duration (2-3 days per experiment).
+{\textbf{Dataset splits}} To effectively test generalization, we split all the matches in \lcric into train, validation, and test splits and ensure a 3:1:1 ratio of the number of hours in each split.
+Due to a limited compute availability, we present ablations on a subset of \lcric and refer to this as \lcricm, which has around 420 hours of labeled Cricket matches, and therefore enables us to train ablations experiments in a shorter duration (2-3 days per experiment).
 We generate splits for \lcricm identically to \lcric.